What Makes a Chalet?

 While the use of chalet has grown to encompass quite a few disparate architectural styles, we feel there are a few aspects of the Swiss chalet definition all chalets should have.
 Obviously, we believe a chalet should be constructed of wood.
 While stone foundation details are acceptable, it’s just not a chalet without real wood walls and rafters.
 Also, a chalet can have a cross-gable design if desired, but the front gable should feature prominently in the appearance of the home.
 We also think the varied window style of the Swiss chalet is a unique feature worth keeping.

-If you’re looking to build a chalet of your own, whether in the traditional Swiss style or with a more modern touch, please contact Real Log Homes today.
-Our designers will work with you to create your ideal, log home chalet.
+If you’re looking to build a chalet of your own, whether in the traditional Swiss style or with a more modern touch, please call Real Log Homes today or fill out the form below for more information.